toitware/toit-provision/README.md

 You can use your own Android development kit to compile, install it on your mobile phone, then use it to configure Wi-Fi access point for your ESP32.

-If you want to use a Github builder to compile the application, you can use the following workflow:
+If you want to use a GitHub builder to compile the application, you can use the following workflow:
 ```yaml
 name: Build
 on: